 I have tried many other products containing kojic acid over the years, so I might make a review of them in the feature.

-What is your thought on kojic acid, is it something that you see yourself trying out in the future?
+What are your thoughts on kojic acid, is it something that you’ve been considering trying out in the future? let us know